 Another advantage of these compressors is that with the increase of the system size, the price per HP decreases.

 Centrifugal compressor application

-Now that you know the answer to how does a centrifugal compressor work, you may be interested to briefly learn about its applications.
+Now that you know the answer to how a centrifugal compressor works, you may be interested to briefly learn about its applications.
 These machines are used for diverse purposes such as producing or obtaining compressed air.

 Another use for centrifugal compressors is in gas turbines to provide the desired compression.

 Centrifugal compressors are also used in the food industry.
 They are used for creating compressed air that is oil-free to be used in the food processing industry.